Santhosh-KS/spookfish/cpp/doc/ProjectReport.md

 Along with the main course, this Project wouldnot have been possible, without the help of the following resource along with the content provided in the course.

-[MIT opensource course](
+- [MIT opensource course.](
 https://www.youtube.com/watch?v=UtErkpTTmb8&index=38&t=0s&list=LLqF_WPfuINSogjD_rdNiqMQ
 ) Special thanks to Prof. Patrick H. Winston and the MIT open course for uploading Amazing video lectures.
 And [Jessica Nose](https://www.youtube.com/watch?v=UtErkpTTmb8&index=38&t=0s&list=LLqF_WPfuINSogjD_rdNiqMQ) for uploading the follow up recitation lectures on the same.
 I don't know the name of the, TA who explains the porblems and solutions in the video, she is certainly a great teacher.
-[3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) for giving amazing explainations on the Calculus and linear algebra.
+- [3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) for giving amazing explainations on the Calculus and linear algebra.
-[StatsLecture](https://www.youtube.com/watch?v=enQDKXI2PdA&index=84&list=LLqF_WPfuINSogjD_rdNiqMQ)  for giving an amazing overview of fundamentals fo statistics in 2 mins videos.
+- [StatsLecture](https://www.youtube.com/watch?v=enQDKXI2PdA&index=84&list=LLqF_WPfuINSogjD_rdNiqMQ)  for giving an amazing overview of fundamentals fo statistics in 2 mins videos.
-[Wench lab](https://www.youtube.com/watch?v=efR8ybG7Ihs&t=0s&index=42&list=LLqF_WPfuINSogjD_rdNiqMQ) for wonderful explaination on the ML concepts.
+- [Wench lab](https://www.youtube.com/watch?v=efR8ybG7Ihs&t=0s&index=42&list=LLqF_WPfuINSogjD_rdNiqMQ) for wonderful explaination on the ML concepts.
-[Computer Philly](https://www.youtube.com/watch?v=yR7k19YBqiw&index=80&list=LLqF_WPfuINSogjD_rdNiqMQ) I really like the style and explaination provided in the video.
+- [Computer Philly](https://www.youtube.com/watch?v=yR7k19YBqiw&index=80&list=LLqF_WPfuINSogjD_rdNiqMQ) I really like the style and explaination provided in the video.
-[Santdex](https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ) and [Socratica](https://www.youtube.com/channel/UCW6TXMZ5Pq6yL6_k5NZ2e0Q) for giving me great insight in to Python programming.
+- [Santdex](https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ) and [Socratica](https://www.youtube.com/channel/UCW6TXMZ5Pq6yL6_k5NZ2e0Q) for giving me great insight in to Python programming.
-[2mins paper](https://www.youtube.com/channel/UCbfYPyITQ-7l4upoX8nvctg).
+- [2mins paper](https://www.youtube.com/channel/UCbfYPyITQ-7l4upoX8nvctg).
 To keep me uptodate with the current happenings with AI technologies.
-[Wt tutorial by Victor Lavrenko](https://www.youtube.com/channel/UCs7alOMRnxhzfKAJ4JjZ7Wg) I wouldn't have dared to take up the UI design with Wt if I've not found these tutorials.
+- [Wt tutorial by Victor Lavrenko](https://www.youtube.com/channel/UCs7alOMRnxhzfKAJ4JjZ7Wg) I wouldn't have dared to take up the UI design with Wt if I've not found these tutorials.

-UI would not have been possible, without the video lectures by [EJ Media](https://www.youtube.com/channel/UC-JQzTHQrVA8j-tamvy66fw).
+- UI would not have been possible, without the video lectures by  [EJ Media](https://www.youtube.com/channel/UC-JQzTHQrVA8j-tamvy66fw).
 I learnt about HTML, HTML5, CSS, Bootstrap, CSS grid and many more things.
 Thaks a ton for your simple and effective video series on each of these topics.

-Last but not the least, OpenCV and DLib community, Without which this project will never seen the light.
-Infact I'm planning to polish this UI and submit as a tool to DLib community.
+Last but not the least, OpenCV and DLib community, Without these communities this project would never seen the light of the day.
+Infact I'm planning to polish this UI and add in new features; and submit as a tool to DLib community.
 Dlib's Image lab tool is a real inspiration for me to take up this project as a creation of tool rather than as a commercial application.
 Hope people start using and start contirbuting it to make it even better tool.

 There are N number of websites and resources, I found useful in my development phase, unfortunately forgot to store most of them.
-If you find some thing which I've used from your blog/tutorial please drop me an [email](santhoshachar08@gmail.com), I would cetainly love to give credit for your work in this project.
+If you find some thing which I've used from your blog/tutorial please drop me an [email](santhoshachar08@gmail.com), I would love to give credit for your work in this project.